ooawagaeri/tp/docs/UserGuide.md

 ### Adding mail template: `addTemplate`

-Adds a new email template to the CRM.
+Adds a new email template into the CRM.

 Format: `addTemplate s/SUBJECT b/BODY`

+* `SUBJECT` and `BODY` field must be non-empty.
+* `SUBJECT` only accepts alphanumeric values and spaces in between.
+  * i.e. Special characters are not allowed
+  * Such as `s/He@der 3!`
+* `BODY` accepts any string value (alphanumeric and special characters).

 Examples:

-* `addTemplate s/Repair Completed b/Your product has been completely repaired.`
+* `addTemplate s/Repair Completed b/Your product has been completely repaired.` adds a new Template with subject "Repair Completed" and body "Your product has been completely repaired.".
-* `addTemplate s/Repair Issue b/Your product has faced an issue which requires your attention.`
+* `addTemplate s/Repair Issue b/Your product has faced an issue which requires your attention.` adds a new Template with subject "Repair Issue" and body "Your product has faced an issue which requires your attention.".

     <img src="images/ui-add-email-template.jpg" width="600px">